realA10001986/Dash-Gauges/README.md

 The firmware comes with a number of sound files which need to be installed separately.
 These sound files are not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files when you update the firmware.
 Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.

 - Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card
-- power down the Plutonium Gauges,
+- power down the Dash Gauges,
 - insert this SD card into the device's slot and
-- power up the Plutonium Gauges.
+- power up the Dash Gauges.

 If (and only if) the **exact and complete contents of sound-pack archive** is found on the SD card, the device will install the audio files (automatically).